 Clearly Marked Entrances

-You’ll know you’re entering a U.S. national park when you see the arrowhead-shaped welcome sign.
+You’ll know you’re entering a U.S. national park when you see the arrowhead-shaped logo on the welcome sign.
 If you’re entering one of the 59 primary parks, you’ll need to pay an entrance fee.
 Prices vary from park to park, starting at $10 per vehicle.

 Tip: If you’re planning to visit multiple parks, you may purchase an $80 America the Beautiful annual pass at your first park that will grant you access to 2,000-plus federal recreation areas.

 Arrowhead shape on entrance sign at Yosemite National Park in California

 Each of the 59 major U.S. national parks contains a visitor center, though some visitors centers – particularly those associated with national parks in Alaska – are outside the parks’ perimeters.
 Some larger parks, including Yellowstone National Park in northwest Wyoming and Grand Canyon National Park in northern Arizona, have more than one.
 Stop by to pick up a map, get information on park amenities and trails, and learn about the history and wildlife of the park.

 Tip: Make sure to visit the restroom here before heading into the park as lavatories are often few and far between.
 Once you get deep into the park, your only option may be a portable toilet.